edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

         </Callout>

-    -   The JA3 fingerprint assigned to the request.
-A JA3 fingerprint identifies a client using key characteristics from a TLS request.
-This allows us to classify traffic as a specific bot across various IP addresses and ports.
+    -   The JA3 or JA4 fingerprint assigned to the request.
+These fingerprints allow us to classify traffic.

 3. Matches a known good bot (e.g., search bot).
 4. Is spoofing a known good bot.